Azure/azure-sdk-for-python/doc/repo_health_status.md

 The health report collects statuses from the most recent scheduled pipelines for your library.
 This includes your release pipeline (`python - {service-directory}`), your live tests pipeline (`python - {service-directory} - tests`), and your live tests-weekly pipeline (`python - {service-directory} - tests-weekly`).
 If a pipeline result is available, you can click on the status in the report to view the build result.

 The following are required, release-blocking checks: `MyPy`, `Pylint`, `Sphinx`, and `Tests - CI`.
 If any of these checks are failing, your library will be blocked from releasing.
 If any of these checks are disabled, your library may be blocked from release in the future.
-If any of these checks are in a warning state, your library is not blocked from release today, but may be blocked in the near future.
+If any of these are in a warning state, your library is not blocked from release today, but may be blocked in the near future.
 See below for more information on each check.

 > Note: A check can be re-enabled by removing the `check = false` from the library's pyproject.toml file.
 See [eng_sys_checks.md](https://github.com/Azure/azure-sdk-for-python/blob/main/doc/eng_sys_checks.md#the-pyprojecttoml) for more information on how we use pyproject.toml in this repo.